macedotavares/obsidian-utilities/README.md

 Insert the link by pressing Enter or double-clicking the result.

 Cmd+Enter will open the note file in VS Code.
-(I'm using and external text editor here because I didn't want to replace the active note, and I couldn't find a way of opening a new pane.)
+(I'm using an external text editor here because I didn't want to replace the active note, and I couldn't find a way of opening a new pane.)
+As usual in Alfred, pressing shift with a result highlighted will quick-look into it.

 **Note:** The shortcut will only work when Obsidian is the active application and the focus is on an editor pane.